parryb/cis_security_hardening/REFERENCE.md

 Data type: `Integer`

 Time to wait until system is rebooted if required.
 Time in seconds.
 For `reboot` the `puppetlabs-reboot` module is used.
-Please obey the follwing comment from this module: POSIX systems (with the exception of Solaris) only support specifying the timeout as minutes.
+Please obey the following comment from this module: POSIX systems (with the exception of Solaris) only support specifying the timeout as minutes.
 As such, the value of timeout must be a multiple of 60.
 Other values will be rounded up to the nearest minute and a warning will be issued.